FOREX-Dollar gains, euro falls as energy drives currency swings

 The euro dropped to its lowest level against the Swiss franc EURCHF= since the Swiss National Bank abandoned its currency cap in 2015.

-Bank of Japan has said it would not withdraw monetary stimulus because inflation is due to soaring fuel and raw material costs blamed on the Ukraine crisis and will likely prove temporary.
+Bank of Japan has said it would not withdraw monetary stimulus because inflation is due to soaring fuel and raw material costs blamed on Russia's invasion of Ukraine and will likely prove temporary.

 Description